Lifetime lessons I gained spending 45mins with a wealthy man

 The business location isn’t short of strategic.
-In the same vicinity, there’s a bar, restaurant and a hotel.
+In the same vicinity, there’s a bar, restaurant, and a hotel.
 According to him, since the routine of his target audience over the weekend is usually to lodge, eat, take some bottles of BEERS, then opening a barbershop was the final piece needed to make their equation perfect.

 As such, over the weekend they come, eat, drink, catch up with friends then have a haircut to freshen up for the coming week.

-He said since their offering is a service, they wanted to dominate their offline locality which explains why they did not opt in for our digital strategy pack.
+He said since their offering is a service, they wanted to dominate their offline locality which explains why they did not opt-in for our digital strategy pack.

 According to him, their main marketing strategy is through word of mouth or referral.
-And to achieve this, they focused on parameters they can control such as the quality of their service delivery, connecting more on the emotional level with customers, and ensuring the environment and ambience is befitting enough for clients.
+And to achieve this, they focused on parameters they can control such as the quality of their service delivery, connecting more on the emotional level with customers, and ensuring the environment and ambiance is befitting enough for clients.

-Although, he did not say anything about their pricing strategy, I used their services and can say it was competitive enough.
+Although he did not say anything about their pricing strategy, I used their services and can say it was competitive enough.

 Continuing the conversation, he gradually delved into what has made his business successful and he stressed on INTEGRITY.

 Then I remembered Cosmos Maduka the MD CEO of Coscharis Motors had once mentioned how he learned INTEGRITY from the Japanese.
-According to Mr Cosmos, a Japanese is ready to kill himself if he fails to deliver or keep his word.
+According to Mr. Cosmos, a Japanese is ready to kill himself if he fails to deliver or keep his word.

 Then here again is this man still empasising on integrity.